Ridrik/fault/README.md

 `fault` is designed for high-availability production environments where stability during a crash is non-negotiable.

 * **Async-Signal Safe (AS-Safe) Collection:** During a fatal signal (Linux) or exception (Windows), the library avoids using the heap or complex C++ runtime calls as much as possible.
 It prioritizes collecting signal safe "Raw Object Trace", a collection of instruction pointers with memory offsets and binary paths, using the `cpptrace` efforts as deriving mechanism.
 * **Best-effort Safeguards** If no safe trace can be collected, the user may optionally activate a best-effort approach to collect a regular trace.
 In this case, the library puts safeguards in place against deadlocks or recursive crashes, to ensure that the program is terminated cleanly, wether the (unsafe) trace is collected or not. **Note**: currently, on Windows, fully safe object traces can not be generated, and it is recommended for users to allow unsafe generation if a trace is desired.
 On Linux, safe traces can be collected only when using `libwind` with `_dl_find_object`.
-By default, `fault` will choose libwind this configuration parameter when fetching `cpptrace`.
+By default, `fault` will choose libwind configuration parameter when fetching `cpptrace`.
 Users may call fault::can_collect_safe_trace() to know wether a safe trace can be collected in restrictive environments.
 * **Delayed Resolution:** Instead of resolving symbols (function names/filenames) inside the crashed process, `fault` outputs a formatted "object trace" in its log.
 * **Protected Debug Files:** Developers can resolve these traces locally using their original `.debug` or `.pdb` files.
 This means your production binaries can remain stripped (small and secure), while your logs remain fully actionable.
 * **Trace Resolution is optional** Traces can be optionally resolved for non-restrictive environments, if the user wishes.
 For safety, this is never done in Linux Posix or Windows SEH environments.